The simple guide to succulent + cacti care.

 HOW OFTEN SHOULD I WATER MY SUCCULENT?

-Perhaps the #1 question, how often you water your succulent will be based on six factors:
+Perhaps the #1 question and the most important, as succulents have their own water storage system and thus, are vulnerable to being overwatered.
+How often you water your succulent will be based on six factors:

 - The size of the succulent - Plants in a 4-inch pot will dry out faster than in a 6-inch pot

 - Brightness - Soil that receives many hours of bright or direct sun will dry faster